-c.
-The department head indicates on the Annual Review Form whether the performance of the faculty member exceeds expectations for his or her rank, meets expectations for his or her rank, needs improvement for his or her rank, or is unsatisfactory for his or her rank, based on previously established objectives for that faculty member and departmental bylaws (including the department's criteria for the various ratings at the different ranks).

-5. Reviewing and Signing the Annual Review Form.
+- c.
+The department head indicates on the Annual Review Form whether the performance of the faculty member far exceeds expectations for rank, exceeds expectations for rank, meets expectations for rank, falls short of meeting expectations for rank, or falls far short of meeting expectations for rank, based on previously established objectives for that faculty member and departmental bylaws (including the department's criteria for the various ratings at the different ranks). - 5.
+Reviewing and Signing the Annual Review Form.
 The department head gives the Annual Review Form to the faculty member, who reviews and signs it.
-The faculty member's signature indicates that he or she has read the entire Annual Review Form, but the signature does not necessarily imply agreement with the Progress and Performance Narrative, performance evaluation, or other contents.

-6. Responding to the Annual Review Report.
+The faculty member's signature indicates that he or she has read the entire Annual Review Form, but the signature does not necessarily imply agreement with the Progress and Performance Narrative, performance evaluation, or other contents. - 6.
+Responding to the Annual Review Report.
 The faculty member may prepare a written response to the Annual Review Form.
 This response should be copied to the department head, and the department head shall include it in the materials forwarded to the dean under paragraph 7 of this Part II.B.
-The faculty member shall be allowed two weeks from the date of receipt of the finalized Annual Review Form from the department head after two weeks from the date the faculty member receives the Annual Review Form from the date weeks from the date the faculty member receives the right to respond.

-7. Transmitting the Evaluation.
+The faculty member shall be allowed two weeks from the date of receipt of the finalized Annual Review Form from the department head to submit any written response.
+If no response is received by the department head after two weeks from the date the faculty member receives the Annual Review Form from the department head, the faculty member relinquishes the right to respond. - 7.
+Transmitting the Evaluation.
 The department head forwards to the dean the Annual Review Form and any attachments.
 The department head also forwards any written response received from the faculty member.